The-Back-Room/The-Back-Room.github.io/docs/windows-themes/nsfw/visual-styles.md

 >
 > We take **NO** responsibility for anyone who violates this rule.
 You are responsible for your own actions.

+{: .note }
+> {: .opaque }
+> Our website is undergoing a rework.
+If a theme is not listed here, then the new page has not yet been created.
+> For any theme not listed here, you can check the old repo at [gitlab.com/the-back-room/Themes][gitlab.com/the-back-room/Themes]

 <!-- ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////// -->

 [WIP]: /WIP

+[gitlab.com/the-back-room/Themes]: https://gitlab.com/the-back-room/Themes

 <!-- ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////// -->